About 1 in 3 U.S. adults has high blood pressure, a major risk factor for heart disease, stroke, congestive heart failure and kidney disease.

-People with high blood pressure should consult with a physician and follow a heart healthy diet, such as the Dietary Approaches to Stop Hypertension (DASH) diet.
-A balanced DASH diet based on 1,600 to 2,600 calories per day should include:
+People with high blood pressure should consult a physician and follow a heart healthy diet, such as the Dietary Approaches to Stop Hypertension (DASH) eating plan.
+A balanced DASH eating plan based on 1,600 to 2,600 calories per day would include:

 - 7 to 12 servings of fruits and vegetables

 - 6 to 11 servings of grains — such as whole-wheat bread, pasta or pitas; oatmeal; brown rice

 - 2 to 3 servings of fat-free or low-fat dairy products

 - 6 or fewer servings per day of lean meat, poultry and fish

 - 2 to 3 servings per day of fats and oils — avoiding trans fat and lowering saturated fat intake

 - 3 to 5 servings per week of nuts, seeds and legumes

 - Limited amounts of sweets and added sugars — 5 or fewer servings per week.